Vibe vs. Microsoft Surface Hub vs. Google Jamboard vs. Samsung Flipboard: Smartboard Comparison

 Some smartboards take advantage of the cloud to allow for simultaneous viewing of the canvas across desktop and mobile devices.
 Some go the other way as well, allowing for screencasting from external devices to the smartboard.
 Certain products, like Vibe, also use the cloud to auto-save sessions securely for easy recall — which means no more eureka moments lost to the dreaded eraser.

-There are several digital whiteboards on the market.
-Which is the best interactive whiteboard?
+There are several digital whiteboards on the market, so which is the best interactive whiteboard?
 What sets each of these devices apart, and which one is right for your needs?
 You’ll find all of that information in Vibe’s digital whiteboard reviews.

 Microsoft is one of the originators of digital whiteboard technology, and their Surface Hub is a popular choice in this space.
 Surface Hub features a responsive touch-screen display and robust integrations with Microsoft applications.
 With its collaboration-focused custom version of Windows and video conferencing capabilities, Surface Hub makes hosting meetings easy.